apache/systemds/docs/python-reference.md

 For convenience of Python users, SystemML exposes several language-level APIs that allow Python users to use SystemML and its algorithms without the need to know DML or PyDML.
 We explain these APIs in the below sections.

-## matrix API
+## matrix class

+The matrix class is an **experimental** feature that is often referred to as Python DSL.
-The matrix class allows users to perform linear algebra operations in SystemML using a NumPy-like interface.
+It allows the user to perform linear algebra operations in SystemML using a NumPy-like interface.
-This class supports several arithmetic operators (such as +, -, *, /, ^, etc).

-matrix class is a python wrapper that implements basic matrix operators, matrix functions as well as converters to common Python types (for example: Numpy arrays, PySpark DataFrame and Pandas DataFrame).
+It implements basic matrix operators, matrix functions as well as converters to common Python types (for example: Numpy arrays, PySpark DataFrame and Pandas DataFrame).

+### Operators

 The operators supported are:

 1. Arithmetic operators: +, -, *, /, //, %, \** as well as dot